namekeptanonymous/notchplease/README.md

 ### 📥 Downloads

-The latest releases of Notch, Please! can be downloaded [from the releases page](https://github.com/namekeptanonymous/notchplease/releases).
+The latest releases of Notch, Please! can be downloaded [from the releases page](https://github.com/namekeptanonymous/notchplease/releases) or at [Modrinth](https://modrinth.com/mod/notch-please!).

 ### 🖥️ Installation